marcelo-cm/marcelo/blogposts/leetcode-prepping.md

 Run into a problem?
 YouTube the question by name, prefer Neetcode videos.

 For every single question you do, copy and paste the solution, and describe your logical approach to the question — you should NEVER memorize the code to a solution, but instead you should become very comfortable with the approach (especially with explaining the approach).
-The idea is that you will solve the question, optimize it, then iron our the train of thought that helped you arrive at this solution.
+The idea is that you will solve the question, optimize it, then iron out the train of thought that helped you arrive at this solution.
+You should rate every question in difficult from 1-10 — after 1-2 weeks, revisit all the questions marked 6 or higher.
+I used Notion to help me track this.

 The goal is to be extremely good at pattern recognition.
 Some questions are incredibly difficult to solve without first seeing a question similar to it.

+# Next steps

+As mentioned in the beginning, this is simply a game of repetition.
+How many repetitions?
+It depends on who you are.
+I know people who did 30 problems and ace interviews like it's nothing; personally, I have done over a hundreds problems in the three months leading up to my interviews — clearly, I didn't have a natural intuition.
+I would recommend starting your prep 3 months before you expect to do technical interviews.